wgrodzicki/CS50X_Final_Project/README.md

 When designing and implementing the project I stumbled upon several challenges:

-- Character attacks: I needed to figure out how to properly render attack animations and determine their reach.
-The solution was to: re-design the character sprite sheet so that it had no blank spaces; appropriately insert the attack controls into the movement code with boolean variables to keep track of the attack mode and character position (in the air/on the ground); tie attacks ranges to character and enemy hit boxes.
+- _Character attacks_.
+I needed to figure out how to properly render attack animations and determine their reach.
+The solution was to: re-design the character sprite sheet so that it had no blank spaces; appropriately insert the attack controls into the movement code with boolean variables to keep track of the attack mode and character position (in the air/on the ground); tie attack ranges to character and enemy hit boxes.

-- Difficulty level: I wanted the diffculty level to affect enemy behaviour and to be updated depending on player's score.
-The solution was to: include the code changing enemy movement inside the enemy class; declare a global variable to keep track of the level and update it inside the enemy class; create a switch statement in the function responsible for displaying level messages that evaluates the global variable value with every animation frame.
+- _Difficulty level_.
+I wanted the diffculty level to affect enemy behaviour and to be updated depending on player's score.
+The solution was to: include the code changing enemy movement inside the enemy class; declare a global variable to keep track of the current level and update it inside the enemy class; create a switch statement in the function responsible for displaying level messages that evaluates the global variable value (that keeps track of the level) with every animation frame.

-- Button animation: I found assets for "clicked" and "unclicked" button images, so I wanted to animate them dynamically and give them real "button properties".
-The solution was to: place HTML buttons and/or links over button images; add function listening to the click event and reacting by hiding the "unclicked" image, displaying the "clicked" image and slightly changing the position of button text for a short period, creating the effect of interactive buttons.
+- _Button animation_.
+I found assets for "clicked" and "unclicked" button images, so I wanted to animate them dynamically and give them real "button properties".
+The solution was to: place HTML buttons and/or links over button images; add a function listening to the click event and reacting by hiding the "unclicked" image, displaying the "clicked" image and changing the position of button text slightly for a short period, creating the effect of interactive buttons.

-- Playing without logging in: one of my goals was to give the user a choice whether to set up an account or not, but implementing this option turned out to be tricky.
-The solutin was to:
+- _Playing without logging in_.
+One of my goals was to give the user a choice whether to set up an account or not, but implementing this option turned out to be tricky.
+The solution was to: place an HTML form on a special button redirecting the user to a restricted version of the website (giving access to the game itself without the option to save scores); implement in the back-end an option to visit the game page by the "post" method that fetches the data from the form/button and renders the game without logging in; to distinguish it from the access for registered users, the "get" method is used when logging in and the complete version of the website is rendered.

-- Updating the database:
+- _Updating the database_.
+I wanted the user to be able to delete the account (and all stored scores and credentials), but keep the database "tidy" in terms of indexes at the same time.
+The solution was to: after deletion of any row in tables containing user's data, loop over all subsequent rows - one by one - to update their indexes to be 1 less than before; it was also necessary to get rid of the autoincrementation of indexes and handle the indexing of new records when inserting them into tables by always setting their index to be 1 more than the index of the last record in the table.

 ## **Future plans**